Vincent Cavanagh

 Vincent Cavanagh (born 29 August 1973 in Liverpool) is a British composer, vocalist, and producer, currently releasing music under the moniker The Radicant.
 His work spans electronic music, contemporary art, dance and immersive technology, with a focus on interdisciplinary collaboration and experimental sound design.

 Prior to The Radicant, Cavanagh was the lead vocalist/rhythm guitarist of the dark rock band Anathema.
+In 2026, Loudwire ranked him as the 10th greatest progressive rock singer of all time.